 The Broadest Reasonable Interpretation (BRI) standard gives the examiner considerable leeway to determine analogous prior art.

 It may appear that the examiner is rejecting the claimed invention based on prior art that seems irrelevant to the claimed invention.
 However, the examiner is most likely making a reasonable rejection.
 Under the BRI standard, the examiner can interpret every word written in a claim with the broadest reasonable interpretation.
-For example, a “foot support” for a human powered vehicle could be a pedal or a skateboard deck.
+For example, a “foot support” for a human-powered vehicle could be a pedal or a skateboard deck.
 When an examiner searches through prior art, even if the invention is directed to a skateboard, the examiner may be searching prior art related to bicycles, tricycles, and other wheeled vehicles because they too include what could be considered a “foot support.
 The concept of the broadest reasonable interpretation gives the examiner great leeway in construing the claims.
 Unless an applicant appeals the examiner’s interpretation to the Patent, Trademark, and Appeal Board (PTAB), they should amend the language of the claims so that the language of the claims does not allow the examiner to interpret the claims so broadly.

 In sum, the BRI standard significantly broadens the possible scope of the claimed invention during patent prosecution for examination purposes so that the examiner can consequently use what appears to be unrelated prior art to reject the claimed invention.
 An examiner could therefore reject the claim based on technology that is wholly unrelated to the invention.
 For example, an examiner may utilize prior art references related to fake concrete in rejecting an invention directed to technology for real concrete.
-The inventor may erroneously feel as if the examiner does not understand the invention or believe the patent application was written incorrectly because the legal definition of prior art is much broader than what the inventor usually feels is analogous or related.
+The inventor may erroneously feel as if the examiner does not understand the invention or believe the patent application was written incorrectly because the legal definition of the prior art is much broader than what the inventor usually feels is analogous or related.

-A reference can be used to reject an invention for obviousness if it is an analogous art.66 A reference is analogous art to the claimed invention if: (1) the references from the same field of endeavor as the claimed invention (even if it addresses a different problem), or (2) the references are reasonably pertinent to the problem faced by the inventor (even if it is not in the same field of endeavor at the claimed invention).
+A reference can be used to reject an invention for obviousness if it is analogous art.66 A reference is an analogous art to the claimed invention if: (1) the references from the same field of endeavor as the claimed invention (even if it addresses a different problem), or (2) the references are reasonably pertinent to the problem faced by the inventor (even if it is not in the same field of endeavor at the claimed invention).
 To have the reference withdrawn as prior art, the applicant could argue that the reference is non-analogous prior art based on the definition given above.
 However, in practice, even if the cited prior art is non-analogous, it is hard to convince the examiner to withdraw a reference for being non- analogous prior art.

-It would be usually easier to argue that a non-analogous reference contains information that a person of ordinary skill in the art (e.g., real concrete) would be taught away from using or implementing the teachings in art that is non-analogous (e.g., fake concrete reference), making the invention non-obvious.
+It would be usually easier to argue that a non-analogous reference contains information that a person of ordinary skill in the art (e.g., real concrete) would be taught away from using or implementing the teachings in the art that are non-analogous (e.g., fake concrete reference), making the invention non-obvious.
 Non-obviousness arguments are easier to make and are stronger arguments for patentability than arguing that the reference is non-analogous art.

 The patent application has been rejected on substantive grounds.
 Should I give up on the process?